Determining Hadron-Quark Phase Transition Chemical Potential via Astronomical Observations: Constructing the Hadron-Quark Phase Transition in Hybrid Star Matter

+In the spirit of 3-window construction, we propose a new scheme to interpolate the EoS in the phase transition region.
+Using this method, the large uncertainties of hadron and quark theories will be absorbed into the uncertainties of the construction parameters.
+We will see that the chemical potentials labelling the phase transition region can be taken as the construction parameters.
+Then, it will be easier to constrain the phase transition chemical potentials directly from astronomical observations, instead of constraining them indirectly through the constraints on hadron/quark theory parameters.

-To avoid the problems encountered in the 3-window construction, we propose then to make use of the variation feature of the sound speed to construct the EoS now.
-In low chemical potential region, the speed of sound is calculated using the RMF model.
-In high chemical potential region, the speed of sound is calculated via the DS equation approach.
-Inspired by the result obtained via the Gibbs construction, the speed of sound in the middle region is constructed with a quadratic function:
+In order to address the first-order phase transition with two conservation charges, we make use of the variation feature of the SS to construct the EoS.
+It has been known that the speed of sound in hadron matter at low density and that in quark matter at high density can have been calculated with quite high precision via the respective approach, respectively.
+In this work, we take the RMF model for hadron matter, and DS equation approach of QCD for quark matter.
+Inspired by the result obtained via the Gibbs construction, illustrated in Fig.~\ref{fig:mu-c2_Gibbs}, we construct the square of SS in the middle density region for the hadron and quark phases to coexist with a polynomial function: